 Natural gas properties are depleted using the unit of production method based on the production for the period as a percentage of the total future production from the Songo Songo proved reserves.
-The estimated proved conventional natural gas reserves remaining to be produced over the term of the PSA were 150 Bcf (December 31, 2021: 160 Bcf) as determined by McDaniel & Associates Consultants Ltd. in their report dated February 24, 2022 with an effective date of December 31, 2021, prepared in accordance with National Instrument 51-101 - Standards of Disclosure for Oil and Gas Activities and the Canadian Oil & Gas Evaluation Handbook .
+The estimated proved conventional natural gas reserves remaining to be produced over the term of the PSA were 139 Bcf (December 31, 2021: 160 Bcf) as determined by McDaniel & Associates Consultants Ltd. in their report dated February 24, 2022 with an effective date of December 31, 2021, prepared in accordance with National Instrument 51-101 - Standards of Disclosure for Oil and Gas Activities and the Canadian Oil & Gas Evaluation Handbook .
 Please refer to the "Oil and Gas Advisory" in this MD&A for additional information.

-The average depletion rate was \$0.84/mcf for the quarter ended March 31, 2022 compared to \$0.71/mcf for the comparable prior year period.
+The average depletion rate of \$0.84/mcf for the quarter and the six months ended June 30, 2022 compared to \$0.71/mcf for the comparable prior year periods.